ShixuanGuo/Tweet_Sentiment_Analysis/README.md

 ## Part 1 Project Introduction
 1. **Problem description**
   In this project, I conducted exploratory data analysis for tweets and built different models to predict the part of tweet that reflects the labeled sentiment.
+Use jaccard score as predict accuaracy.
 2. **Data description**
   This project use tweet data extracted from [Figure Eight's Data for Everyone platform](https://appen.com/resources/datasets/).
 The dataset is titled Sentiment Analysis: Emotion in Text tweets with existing sentiment labels, used here under creative commons attribution 4.0. international licence.
   The file names 'tweet_train.csv', containing